violethaze74/eclipse/README.md

 Both the `.tpd` and `.target` files should be committed.

+### Updating Dependencies

+The IDE Target Platform needs to be rebuilt at the command line and reimported into Eclipse when dependency versions are changed:

+1. `mvn -Pide-target-platform package`
+2. Preferences > Plug-in Development > Target Platforms
+3. Select your target ("GCP IDE Target Platform") and click Edit
+4. Select the location and click Reload to cause any cached info to be discarded.
+5. Click Edit and then select Uncategorized.
+6. Finish / OK until done.

 ### Updating the Eclipse IDE Target Platforms

 The IDE Target Platform, defined in `eclipse/ide-target-platform`,